George A. Olah Award In Hydrocarbon Or Petroleum Chemistry

-In addition to holding a Northwestern faculty position, Stair is a senior scientist at Argonne National Laboratory and serves as director of two Northwestern research organizations: the Center for Catalysis & Surface Science and the Institute for Catalysis in Energy Processes.
+The lectures provide travel opportunities, Scott notes, which satisfy one of his passions.

-Stair is the recipient of numerous awards and honors, including the Alexander von Humboldt Senior Scientist Award and the Alfred P. Sloan Fellowship.
-He has served on the editorial and advisory boards of Langmuir, Catalysis Letters, and other journals, and as a guest professor at Dalian Institute of Chemical Physics in China.
+“I am happy to be working in a profession that not only allows—but encourages and even rewards—international travel and a chance to participate in conferences and visit colleagues at their universities,” he says.
+Other interests closer to home include grabbing time to attend at least one Jimmy Buffett concert and one bluegrass music festival each year.

-Stair will present the award address before the Division of Catalysis Science & Technology (Probationary).
+Scott will present the award address before the ACS Division of Organic Chemistry.

 Join the conversation